Part Two: The Traditions

 The Abode of the Message, established in 1975 in the Catskill Mountains of New York, follows the Universal Sufism teachings of Hazrat Inayat Khan, who brought Sufism to the West in 1910.
 Inayat Khan taught that Sufism transcends particular religion; it is the mystic heart beating within all spiritual paths.
 The Abode embodies this universalism, welcoming practitioners from all backgrounds to experience Sufi contemplative practice.1

 Food at the Abode reflects this universal approach.
-Meals incorporate Middle Eastern, South Asian, and Western cuisines, recognising that Sufism has flourished in Turkey, Persia, India, and now America.
+Meals incorporate Middle Eastern, South Asian, and Western cuisiness, recognising that Sufism has flourished in Turkey, Persia, India, and now America.
 The community gathers three times daily for communal vegetarian meals, preceded by silence and gratitude.
 During Ramadan, the Abode hosts iftar dinners open to the public, breaking fast together after sunset in traditional Islamic manner.2

 The Abode teaches that communal eating is spiritual practice.
 The cook meditates while preparing food.
 Servers offer dishes as sacred service.
 Diners receive meals as blessing.
 This transforms ordinary dining into what Sufis call zikr, remembrance of the Divine through every action.
 The kitchen becomes dergah (Sufi gathering place), the meal becomes sohbet (spiritual conversation through presence).